Sovereign Materials

 AdamantiteGolden magical metal

 These substances, therefore, are highly valued and useful in testing magic or protecting one from magic.
-A box made of ivory or a chest of livewood might be used to hide money and gems.
-Then the treasure would be safe from attempts to summon it from elsewhere.
+A box made of ivory or a chest of livewood might be used to hide valuables, because it can’t be summoned or altered.
 Ironwood and livewood make good material for magic bows and shields, as well as druid’s cudgels or wizard’s staffs.

 Posted